 Entry level sworn police and PSO recruitment

-The AFP is not currently recruiting for Entry level sworn police and PSO recruitment.
+The AFP is not currently recruiting for entry level sworn police.
 We encourage you to monitor the website regularly for any future advertised vacancies.

 To be eligible for consideration you must: